-Arby's and Fallon asked us to take over the Super Bowl without spending money on an ad.
+Arby's asked us to take over the Super Bowl without spending money on an ad.

 Instead, we spent money on seats.